… or let’s start the longest and most complicated project so far

 The plan was to make a fully working A2000 mobo from a scratch, meaning, to get a brand new PCB, solder it all up and make it work.
 That was my first task, which turned out to be quite easy but also time-consuming.
 As a bonus, it was also a very relaxing experience.

 MrTrinsic RULEZ!
 He proactively searches and sends all gear directly to me which makes the whole job way easier so we are working on this project as a team and that saves a lot of time.
 Did I mention that this project is over a year and keeps on going lol?!

 Let’s leave the case for now and focus on a motherboard build.

 As I said, MrTrinsic sends/orders the majority of the gear needed for this project directly to me.
 I didn’t have to wait long for a brand new A2000 PCB to show at my doorstep.

 This is a PCB that was made brand new, based on an awesome rev-eng job done by Floppie209

 Shortly after receiving a PCB, I started to order parts like crazy.
 However, I did a mistake as I wanted to lower costs too much and I ordered parts from different shops.
 Now I know that I should’ve ordered all the parts from one, but big supplier as it reduces waiting time to a minimum.

 There are a lot of parts that need proper bending so I’ve figured that I’ll 3D print a tool for it.

-From now on, that was just a matter of bending parts and putting ’em on the place.
+From now on, that was just a matter of bending parts and putting ’em in the place.

-I’ve figured out that using a paper paint-tape to hold components in place makes the job way easier.
+I’ve figured out that using paper paint tape to hold components in place makes the job way easier.